 Other design components reminiscent of another time: Twisted wrought iron spear supports flanking pairs of French doors.
 The colorful awnings provide decorative interest and functional shade.
 Antique wood shutters were installed on many of the windows.

 In upcoming episodes I will share more photos + info on other aspects of designing and building this estate.
 This post will focus on the prep and plastering of the exterior front facade.
 Here, the framing is complete and wrapped in structural plywood.
+It provides strength to the framing, and additional support for connecting decorative elements like the window eyebrow hoods, iron grilles, etc.

-Spanish House Exterior Plaster: Preparing Architectural Details
+Spanish House Exterior Plastering: Preparing Architectural Details

 There’s a lot of prep that goes into the architectural details we love to look at.
 Spanish Colonial Revival homes are known for having a lot of detail.
 Scroll to see the men and women working to create this new local classic.